filecoin-project/FIPs/FIPS/fip-00xx.md

 ## Abstract

-On-chain proofs scale linearly with network growth.
-This leads to (1) blockchain being at capacity most of the time leading to high base fee, (2) chain capacity is currently limiting network growth.
+The miner `ProveReplicaUpdates` method only supports updating a single sector update at a time.
+This proposal adds a way for miners to post multiple `ProveReplicaUpdates`s at once in an aggregated fashion using a `ProveReplicaUpdatesAggregated` method (or the `ProveReplicaUpdates2` method in [FIP-0076](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0076.md), an alternative proposal that could be used instead).
+This method amortizes some of the costs across multiple sector data updates, and similar to [FIP-0013](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0013.md)

-The miner `ProveReplicaUpdates` method only supports committing a single sector update at a time.
-This proposal adds a way for miners to post multiple `ProveReplicaUpdates`s at once in an aggregated fashion using a `ProveReplicaUpdatesAggregated` method.
-This method amortizes some of the costs across multiple sector data updates, and similar to [FIP-0013 (ProvedCommitSectorAggregated)](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0013.md), aggregate proof verification runtime is incredibly fast due to SnarkPack.
+(ProvedCommitSectorAggregated), verification times can take advantage of a novel cryptography result.
 This proposal allows many sectors to have data updates in them activated at once when the aggregated message is posted to the chain.

 ## Change Motivation

-The miner `ProveReplicaUpdates` method only supports committing a single sector at a time.
+The miner `ProveReplicaUpdates` method only supports updating a single sector at a time.
 While it's not one of the most frequent messages on the chain, it is believed to be the case that it is too expensive in the current form to use.

 Aggregated proof verification allows for more sector update commitments to be proven in less time which will reduce processing time and therefore gas cost per prove